Dublin: A City Rich in History & Friendly as Can Be

 As for breakfast, most hostels offer something to get your day started.
 It's typically toast and cereal, both of which I no longer eat (gluten free, remember).
 Leftovers for me.

 Before leaving, I bundled up wearing my favorite Uniqlo leggings to keep warm and hit the streets.
 I picked up a dirty chai at Queen of Tarts once more and stopped in the Aran Sweater Market.
-They had beautiful sweaters and wool products of all kinds.
+They had beautiful sweaters and wool products of all kinds but I decided to hold off on any purchases and head to the botanical gardens.

-A bit nervous to catch a bus from the main strip since it was packed and on the opposite side of the street that I’m used to, I hailed a taxi to the National Botanic Gardens for €10.
-About 15 minutes later I arrived at the gardens.
-There was no entry fee.
+A bit nervous to catch the bus from the main strip because it was packed full of people and cars, not to mention vehicles travel on the opposite side of the street, I hailed a taxi.
+The National Botanic Gardens were about 15 away and cost €10.
+Happily, there was no entry fee.

 Even though the weather was quite chilly I enjoyed the gardens very much.
 The indoor spaces were best of all with the orchid house, palms and succulents as my favorite collections.

-The grounds were huge and I spent hours wandering through the gardens losing myself.
-The gardens were very well kept and so much was still in bloom.
+The grounds were massive and it took hours to wander through the gardens losing myself around every corner.
+The landscape was very well kept and so much was still in bloom during fall.

 Day 2: Afternoon | Lunch at P.Mac's & Tour Kilmainham Gaol

-While eating lunch it poured off and on.
-It was really the first time the rain was worse than a light mist.
-After the rain subsided, I jumped on the bus toward Kilmainham Gaol, a 20 minute ride from downtown.
+While eating lunch it rained fairly hard.
+It was the first time I’d experienced anything worse than a light mist.
+After the rain tapered, I jumped on the bus toward Kilmainham Gaol, a 20 minute ride from downtown.
 Kilmainham Gaol is a prison turned museum where many of Ireland's political prisoners were incarcerated, tortured and executed.

 The tour guide walked us around the prison describing each space and the climate at the time of it’s height.
 It was designed as the first individual-cell prison but was almost immediately overpopulated.

-After the tour, I caught the local bus back into town.
-I stopped off for a cup of tea and quick visit into Zara.
-Later in the evening, I picked up dinner at Cornucopia, a whole foods and vegan/vegetarian restaurant.
-Cornucopia is cafeteria style and very delicious.
+After the tour, I caught the local bus back into town and stopped off for a cup of tea and a bit of shopping.
+Later in the evening, I stopped in Cornucopia for dinner, a cafeteria style whole foods and vegan/vegetarian restaurant.
+Each dish was incredible.
+In the morning, I’d be checking out and moving on to my next stop in Ireland.

 Garden Lane is a great place to stay just outside the main tourist area.
-It's quite private and the multiple floors feel more like an apartment building.
-The top level offers a spacious kitchen, dining and lounge area but unfortunately, the lounge area was right next to my room and it was super loud one of the night's (not usual but frustrating nonetheless).
+It's quite private and the multiple floors feel more like an apartment building than a hostel.
+The top level offers a spacious kitchen, dining and lounge area but unfortunately, the lounge was next to my room and incredibly loud on one of the nights (not the norm but frustrating nonetheless).

 The staff is very kind and helpful, even offering me gluten free options for breakfast.
 The individual style bathrooms are nice for privacy and they offer cages under each bed for security.
 Wifi had major issues while I was there and didn't function at all.